Notes on the Geography of The Eastern United States: Seaside

 Freshwater ponds form within the dunes, indicating a water table both fresh and high enough to support a forest.

 Developers have been working this coast for a long time, with very mixed results.
-Here, not far from the previous pictures, is the condo lineup at Fort Walton, part of what promoters have succeeded in getting recognized as "the Emerald Coast."
+Here, not far from the previous pictures, is the condo lineup at Fort Walton, part of what promoters call "the Emerald Coast."